DemonSpawn/WhatHaveIDone/README.md

 WhatHaveIDone server listening on port 8081!
 writing activities into activity.txt
 ```
-now open your browser, connect to `localhost:8081` and start logging
+now open your browser, connect to `localhost:8081` and start logging!
+To get your own activities on the quick access buttons just modifiy the `frequent.txt` file.
+One item in each line.

 for the help dialog and more options run `node server.js -h`